On the Artal--Carmona--Cogolludo construction: Proofs

 \corollary[of the proof] All sextics obtained in \autoref{S.computation} are pairwise distinct.
 As a consequence, all sextics listed in \autoref{tab.sextics} are present in \autoref{S.computation}. \endcorollary

 \proof Within each set of singularities, the curves differ by the value of~$J$, regarded as a complex number.
-(Since the curves are Galois conjugate, the values $J\in\Bbbk$ in the abstract field of definition are equal.) \endproof
+(Since the curves are Galois conjugate, the values $J\in\Bbbk$ in the abstract field of definition are equal.)\mnote{next remark removed as obsolete} \endproof

-\remark The statement of \autoref{th.minimal} extends to all special irreducible maximizing sextics with $\bA$-type singularities only.
-(In fact, all but two such sextics are defined over~$\Q$, see~\cite{degt:tetra} for a summary and further references.)
-I believe that the statement also extends to the six remaining sets of singularities, for which the defining equations are still unknown, see \autoref{s.results}, as well as to (most) sextics with triple singular points.
-In the proof, one may need to extend the definition of~$J$ to polynomials of other degrees, possibly incorporating other, non necessarily simple, roots of the discriminant.
-(Certainly, this invariant would still need to be computed for each set of singularities with more than one representative.) \endremark